The existential threat from payment tech trends

 Go Cashless, a not-for-profit whose sole purpose is ‘to promote the end of cash in the UK by December 31st 2020’, points out that cash is the currency of the black economy, that it enables tax avoiders, that it’s dirty (ask any bank teller for grisly confirmation) and is expensive to handle – and that we all suffer the knock-on costs, as a result.

 But there’s a strong case against us ever going completely cashless.
-Big Brother fears aside, any significant power cut and we’d all be looking at a sudden return to feudal bartering.
+Big Brother fears aside, any significant power cut and we’d all be looking at a sudden return to feudal bartering in payment trends.
 Make of that what you will.
 Personally, I think my kids would miss the annual thrill of a crisp tenner falling out of the birthday card from Grandma and I’ve got a soft spot for the International Bank Note Society’s Banknote of the Year Awards (in my opinion, this year’s runner-up, Djibouti’s 40 Franc note, was robbed).

 Studies have also shown that we also spend differently when we do so digitally.
 For his book The Choice Factory, Richard Shotton investigated how contactless cards affected price sensitivity by asking people leaving coffee shops: ‘How much did you spend?’; ‘How did you pay?’; and then ‘Can I see your receipt?’.
 Cash payers typically overestimated their spend by 9%, those who paid with a contactless card underestimated by 5%.